Jorge Maíz Chacón

-Jorge (Jordi) Maiz Chacon (born 26 September 1977) is a Spaninsh medieval historian, specializing in historiography, economic history, and social minorities.
+Jorge (Jordi) Maiz Chacon (born 26 September 1977) is a Spanish medieval historian, specialized in historiography, economic history, and social minorities.

 Since 2002, Chacón works as a professor at the UNED in the Balearic Islands, as well as a secondary school teacher in Mallorca.
 He is a member of the Center for Medieval Studies at the University of Murcia and an editor of Medievalismo, a Spanish website dedicated to medieval history.